What are good alternatives to the Bose headphones?

 What is it?
 The first thing you need to know is there’s no point in looking for the headset without any noise isolation.
 Otherwise, you won’t like your listening experience.

 Active noise-canceling technology, in simple words, uses built-in microphone and circuitry to process the ambient noise and turn into the “opposite” sound.
 As a result, there’s less noise.
 How does it work in reality?
-If you’re in a 10-hour flight with a crying baby on board or trying to fall asleep while someone is snoring, headphones with active noise canceling will significantly reduce that noise.
+If you're on a 10-hour flight with a crying baby on board or trying to study while someone snores, noise-canceling headphones for studying will significantly reduce that noise.

 The TREBLAB Z2 can be boldly called Bose active noise alternatives since they feature signature Active, T-Quiet™ ANC technology.
 The Bose QuietComfort 35 II have Acoustic noise-canceling.
 Both provide the most protected sound streaming - noise doesn’t simply creep into your audio.